sbehnfeldt/usepopcorn/README.md

 So instead create a new function with an async function inside.
 NOTE: In React's strict mode, effects run TWICE in development mode.

+### Lesson 147.
+Handling Errors
+When using async functions, assume things can go wrong and handle them.